mrverdant13/flutter_my_starred_repos/doc/android/app_signing.md

 > On Android, there are two signing keys: deployment and upload.
 The end-users download the `.apk` signed with the ‘deployment key’.
 An ‘upload key’ is used to authenticate the `.aab`/`.apk` uploaded by developers onto the Play Store and is re-signed with the deployment key once in the Play Store.

-**This project template has a default implementation for app signing by using an upload keystore.**
+**This project has a default implementation for app signing by using an upload keystore.**

 ---